 Here is the hard truth: AI is "probabilistic," not "deterministic."
 It’s basically a very sophisticated "next-word predictor."
 It doesn't actually know that the Battle of Hastings was in 1066; it just knows that "1066" is the most likely set of numbers to follow that sentence.

-This leads to "hallucinations"—where the AI confidently lies to your face with fake citations or made-up facts.
+This leads to fabricated results where the AI provides fake citations or incorrect facts.

 To keep your work high-quality, you need a "trust but verify" workflow: